gpric001/rshell/README.md

 # CS100 Winter 2016 Assignment 3

-RSHELL is a custom Bash Shell Terminal
-This program will execute commands as if commands were entered one at a time into the bash terminal
+RSHELL is a custom Bash Shell Terminal.
+This program will execute commands as if commands were entered one at a time into the terminal.

 ##Installation: